-Those who have five to nine years of work experience see average pay of $11.48 per hour.
-When we consider tenure, a substantial portion of employees (50 percent) have been working for one to four years and make $10.69 per hour on average.
+Those who have five to nine years of work experience see average pay of $11.00 per hour.
+Overall, the greater share of Hilton Garden Inn folks have one to four years of experience and earn an average about $10.27 per hour.

 Certifications and Degrees

 Certified Technicians are compensated at a much higher rate than non-authorized workers, bringing in close to $17.00 per hour.
 Regarding pay and education, Hilton Garden Inn pays those with a Graduate Certificate, Culinary Arts the most — approximately $14.25.